MrZukasa/PowerShell-config/README.md

 2. Then we can set the Apperance as Color Scheme and Font Face
 ![Appearance](https://i.ibb.co/mCNM4Sc/Capture.png)

-3. Now it is time for the Acrylic opacity
+3. Now it is time for the Acrylic opacity\s\s
 ![Opacity](https://i.ibb.co/Wgd1pW9/Capture.png)

 4. We want to use our best bash command line in our windows terminal, so we need to install [PowerShell](https://github.com/PowerShell/PowerShell/releases/tag/v7.2.2).
 We can also install it from the Windows Store.